4kxz/kaizen-theme/README.md

 kaizen
 ======

-Sublime Text 3 color scheme.
+A color scheme for Sublime Text.
+It's a modified version of Monokai, the default color scheme.